Change for Children

 Each year our children make us proud of their involvement in the community.
 Many schools have incorporated outreach and community service into their curriculum to provide a well-rounded education.
 Children’s Hospital Foundation’s Change for Children Campaign is a community service project for students of all ages that allows students and teachers an opportunity to support classmates and other children who are patients at Children’s Hospital of Richmond at VCU (CHoR).
-With 50,000 patients treated each year at the hospital, children from every school in the area are receiving care.
+With more than 60,000 patients treated each year at the hospital, children from every school in the area are receiving care.

 The support that hospital patients and families receive from schools, individual students, teachers, Parent Teacher Associations, and student groups in Central Virginia is vital.
 Over the years, Change for Children has supported a variety of programs at CHoR, including: the Assistive Technology Smart Suite, Feeding Program, Recreation Therapy Playroom and uncompensated care.

 There are nearly endless possibilities for involvement, and our staff is here to support your efforts every step of the way.
 We encourage you and your school to get involved for the first time or continue your participation and be as creative as you can be!
-Click here to browse some fundraising ideas to get you started >>
+Click here to browse some fundraising ideas to get you started.

 Additionally, Children’s Hospital Foundation offers a number of incentives for participating schools:

 - Each school that participates will receive a participation certificate

 - Each school that raises over $1,000 will receive a plaque